intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 expected that the RSAB will respect the rough consensus of the RSWG wherever possible, without ceding its responsibility to provide appropriate review of RSWG proposals.

+#### Members

+The RSAB consists primarily of certain voting members.
+As specified herein, the RSAB also includes certain non-voting members.

 The voting members of the RSAB are as follows: